BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    4. Hold your iPhone desplaying the Cosigner Public Key in front of the camera for your computer running Sparrow.
    5. If your computer is having problems reading the QR, consider shading it to reduce glare and/or hitting the right button for Resize to display a smaller QR
    6. An xpub of the appropriate key derivation should be imported.
+1. [  ] Verify the Seed on Sparrow
+   1. Click "Export" on Sparrow.
+   1. Select "Show" next to "Passport Multisig".
+   1. Scan the animated QR into your Passport
+   1. When it gives you the option to create a wallet, click the right-button on your Passport to do so.
+   1. On Sparrow, cancel the "Export" and go to "Receive"
+   1. Scan the address into your Passport.
+   1. This should complete the two-stage verification that your Passport seed has been imported correctly
+1. [  ] Update your backups
+   1. At this time, your Passport will suggest that you update the backups you just made.
+   1. You should do so, so that if your recover from backup, the backups include the Sparrow connection
 1. [  ] Change the label for "Keystone 3" in Sparrow to be something meaningful like "FDP Active Key"[^25].

 Finally, you need to divy out the various backups and such you made[^39]: